kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/design.md

 ## Design

+Make code autoloadable by making it a composer package.

 If the implementation class specifed has a name attribute

 ```xml
       <implementation input_parm="text">ClassHere</implementation>
 ```

 this implies the input text is to be place in a query string parameter of this name.
-This attribute currently is only present if and only if the implementation class is Translator.
+Translator will support default process of this configuration attribute setting

 ### Guzzle Request objects